desaiuditd/media-server/README.md

 Here is a summary of the steps went through to create the media server:

+1. We'll use Traefik as reverse proxy for the media server, so that it's easy to access all the different services.
+Follow the steps to start reverse proxy on local from [README.md](https://github.com/desaiuditd/traefik-reverse-proxy#local) file.
+Setup the certs and run `make up` to start the reverse proxy.

-1. Create a Docker Compose file: Create a new file called ``docker-compose.yml`` and copy the example compose file I provided you with into it.
+2. Create a Docker Compose file: Create a new file called ``docker-compose.yml`` and copy the example compose file I provided you with into it.

-2. Folder structure: Create a folder called ``content`` and ``provision`` in the same directory as the compose file, this folder will be used to store your media files and persist service configurations.
+3. Folder structure: Create a folder called ``content`` and ``provision`` in the same directory as the compose file, this folder will be used to store your media files and persist service configurations.
   An example of media folders structure (in terms of the compose above), note that you will need to create the folders on the filesystem:
     ```bash
     .